szgooru/nucleus-db/README.md

 You can evolve the Nucleus DB systematically by integrating with the Flyway tool which can be found here:
 http://flywaydb.org/documentation/existing.html.

 1. Generate a baseline schema first using:
-`./flyway baseline -Dflyway.baselineVersion=1 -Dflyway.baselineDescription="Nucleus DB baseline"`
+>./flyway baseline -Dflyway.baselineVersion=1 -Dflyway.baselineDescription="Nucleus DB baseline"

-2. Any DB changes that need to be done, can be specified with a script file pattern V*__<filename>.sql
+2. Any DB changes that need to be done, can be specified with a script file pattern V*__script_name.sql

 3. After setting up the script, one can then migrate the current schema to the new desired schema using:
-`./flyway migrate`
+>./flyway migrate